BLD Roundtable: Evaluating Buffalo’s 2011 Draft (Updated)

 Kevin Haley, Staff Writer: For the most part I was pleased with the Bills draft.
 They didn’t seem to reach on any players while addressing the their biggest need with the majority of picks.
 Although I would have loved to see the Bills take Brooks Riley in the 2nd round, I do see the value in Aaron Williams.
 One of the things I liked about this draft was the guys the Bills did not draft, mainly a QB.
 My stance is that if you don’t believe the QB you would select has Franchise QB potential then you do not draft him.
 Good players are available in the 5th, 6th, and 7th and I would rather gain depth at need positions or try to find a small school gem than take a “flyer” QB.

 Matt Cooper, Staff Writer: I felt that the Bills had a very solid draft this year, really the best in years.
 The team addressed pressing needs with good value along the way.
 Aaron Williams is a guy that needs to develop a bit more consistency, but he should become a very good nickel back at the very least.
 Kelvin Sheppard has to prove he can overcome his lack of speed, which is why I graded him out to be a good depth pick.
 However, his passion and instincts may be enough to overcome it and I wouldn’t be surprised to see him start down the road.
 He provides some beef in the front seven, checking in at 250 pounds.
 Chris Hairston has some upside, especially if he ends up being shifted inside to guard.
 He’s competitive and intelligent on the field, but doesn’t have the quickest feet or maul on a consistent basis.
-[For a complete rundown of my analysis, click here.]
 A recurring theme was that the Bills targeted players with instincts, a competitive nature, and a passion for the game.
 It appears the Bills are trying to establish their identity.

 Brad Andrews, Editor: As Matt said, the Bills seemed to be trying to establish an identity with this draft.
 The Bills brought in a lot of high-effort, blue collar defensive players, and I loved it.
 I thought every pick was a solid player (or in the case of final pick Michael Jasper, a worthy risk) at a need position.
 My one gripe with the draft is the lack of a true pass rusher.
 Right now the only two rush linebackers who are any sort of threat on the team are Shawne Merriman and Arthur Moats.
 Yikes.